-As usually performed in ADM formalism, the Hamiltonian constraint can write it as $\mathcal H_0=0$.
-In canonical quantization, this constraint in the form of a operator $\hat{\mathcal H}$ is the Wheeler-DeWitt equation, where the wavefunction of the universe $\Psi$ belongs to $\ker \hat{\mathcal H}$.\\
+where $\mu:=m l_p$ and $\mathcal H_m$ is the matter Hamiltonian.
+As mentioned in Sec. \ref{sec:Hamiltonian_formalism}, in ADM formalism the Hamiltonian constraint can be written as $\mathcal H_0=0$.
+In canonical quantization, this constraint in the form of a operator $\hat{\mathcal H}$ is the Wheeler-DeWitt equation, where the wavefunction of the universe $\Psi$ belongs to $\ker \hat{\mathcal H}$.

 On the other hand, it can be noted that the matter term in the action is independent of the modifications of the bigravity model by mass term.
-So, simply it is added the matter part Hamiltonian to the geometric one to obtain the total Hamiltonian expression.
-With the purpose of getting the matter part Hamiltonian, the equation of state for a perfect fluid matter it is used:
+So, the matter part of the Hamiltonian can simply added to the geometric one to obtain the total Hamiltonian expression.
+In order to model the matter part Hamiltonian, the equation of state for a perfect fluid matter it is used:

-In the Schutz representation\citep{schutz_perfect_1970,vakili_quadratic_2010} for a perfect fluid, the matter part Hamiltonian can be expressed as
+In the Schutz representation \cite{schutz_perfect_1970,vakili_quadratic_2010} for a perfect fluid, the matter part Hamiltonian can be expressed as

 where the conjugate momentum $p_T$ associated to dynamical variable $T$ (the collective thermodynamic parameters of perfect fluid) shows a convenient interpretation as a time-related magnitude.
 So, including this as dynamical parameter, the Hamiltonian constraint is expressed as